Iraq: Fire at coronavirus hospital kills dozens | DW | 12.07.2021

 The hospital's 70-bed coronavirus ward opened just three months ago.

-A fire previously ripped through the Ibn al-Khateeb hospital in the Iraqi capital of Baghdad in April, and left 82 people dead.
+A fire previously ripped through the Ibn al-Khateeb hospital in the Iraqi capital of Baghdad in April, and left at least 82 people dead.

+Iraq has seen a surge in coronavirus cases in recent days, with a daily peak of 9,000 new infections last week.
+The Arab country has also been gripped by protests due to electricity blackouts.

 More to follow....